Wifredo Lam: Legacy

 Lam, like many of the most renowned artists of the 20th century, combined radical modern styles with the "primitive" arts of the Americas.
 While Diego Rivera and Joaquín Torres García drew inspiration from Pre-Columbian art, Lam was influenced by the Afro-Cubans of that time.
 He dramatically synthesized the Surrealist and Cubist strategies while incorporating the iconography and spirit of Afro-Cuban religion.
 For that reason, his work does not belong to any particular art movement.

 He held the belief that society focused too much on the individual and sought to show humanity as a whole in his artwork.
 He painted generic figures, creating the universal.
 To further his goal, he often painted mask-like faces.
 While Cuban culture and mythology permeated his work, it dealt with the nature of man and therefore was wholly relatable to non-Cubans.

+Beyond his own stylistic synthesis, Lam"s influence was felt personally by contemporary Cuban artists; including Roberto Diago, Jorge Camacho, the "Los Once" group ("The Eleven"), and he was a key early mentor to Dolores "Loló" Soldevilla a pioneer of Cuban Concrete Art.

 Opened in 1983, the Wifredo Lam Center for Contemporary Art (in Spanish: Centro de Arte Contemporáneo Wifredo Lam) is a state-run gallery in tribute to Lam and located in Havana, Cuba.
 This art gallery is responsible for the organization of the Bienal de la Habana, Cuba, a permanent art collection of approx. 1000 works, and research and study of contemporary visual arts in developing countries.

 In 2015, a retrospective exhibition of his works opened at the Centre Georges Pompidou in Paris, set to travel to the Reina Sofia Museum in Spain and the Tate Museum in London afterwards.

 In 2019, his work was included in the group show The Gift of Art, at Pérez Art Museum Miami.
 The exhibition highlighted important artworks within PAMM's permanent collection on Latinx and Latin American artists.
 Among the artists featured in the exhibition were José Bedia (Cuba), Teresa Margolles (Mexico), Roberto Matta (Chile), Oscar Murillo (Colombia), Amelia Peláez (Cuba), Zilia Sánchez (Cuba), Tunga (Brazil), and Carmen Herrera (Cuba).

+From November 10, 2025–April 11, 2026, the Museum of Modern Art exhibited Wifredo Lam: When I Don"t Sleep, I Dream, Museum of Modern Art, New York City, Lam"s first retrospective in the United States.